 |Copyright © Nucleus Medical Media, Inc.|

-- Not chewing your food completely
+- Not chewing food well

 - Drinking too much alcohol

 - Wearing dentures

 - Having a physical problem that affects how food moves down the esophagus such as: